-Proactively identify topics and undertake analyses, as requested, for the AS/PMB that provide leaders with insight into trends and emerging issues that will have a significant effect upon Departmental resources and responsibilities into the future
+To proactively identify topics, undertake analyses, and provide Departmental leaders with insight into trends and emerging issues that will have a significant effect upon Departmental resources and responsibilities.

-Serve as a key resource for bureau-neutral, objective program coordination and program review
+To serve as a key resource for bureau-neutral, objective program coordination and program review.

-PPA work products are based on objective analysis, responsive to decision makers' needs, free of bias and bureau-neutral, well-written, and intellectually honest.
+Objectivity.
+PPA work products are based on objective analysis, responsive to decision makers' needs, bureau-neutral, well-written, and intellectually honest.
 Neutral competency is essential to the integrity of the office.

+Opportunity.
 The PPA leadership team believes in a level playing field for all staff and ensures that staff members are valued and recognized for their contributions.
-They provide staff members with short- and long-term opportunities to strengthen their intellectual capital both through work assignments and training; they seek cognitive diversity and provide an open, interactive work environment to facilitate the free exchange of ideas; they mentor junior staff with an eye to developing the leaders of the future, and in general endeavor to establish an office that is seen as a good career move for emerging leaders.
+Staff members have short- and long-term opportunities to strengthen their intellectual capital both through work assignments and training.
+PPA fosters cognitive diversity in an open, interactive work environment to facilitate the free exchange of ideas.
+Leadership provides mentorship for junior staff with an eye to developing the leaders of the future, and in general endeavors to establish an office that is seen as a good career move for emerging leaders.

-PPA leadership and staff are encouraged to develop productive professional relationships both within and external to the office, including but not limited to engaging in collaborative work with the bureaus, other DOI offices, other government agencies, and academia.
+Coordination.
+PPA leadership and staff are encouraged to develop productive professional relationships both internal and external to the office, including but not limited to engaging in collaborative work with the bureaus, other DOI offices, other government agencies, and academia.

 Bandwidth.
 PPA has the diversity and intellectual capacity to effectively address the wide range of issues that face the Department and its many, diverse bureau responsibilities.